antonio-war/SwiftyGPT/README.md

     }
 }
 ```
-If successful, the method returns an object of type Data so that you can build a UIImage if you use UIKit or an Image if you use SwiftUI, or make another use of it.
+If successful, the method returns an UIImage that you can use directly in UIKit or wrap with an Image if you use SwiftUI.

 ## Multiple Generation